 We’ll get an early start to our final day of the retreat with a relaxed, pre-breakfast. run in the city of about 3 miles.
 After breakfast, we’ll depart for The Blue Lagoon, a natural geothermal hot springs of milky-blue, mineral-rich waters surrounded by stark, black lava fields.
 After our luxurious soak and silica- and algae-mud mask treatments, we’ll have lunch in the Blue Lagoon’s fine dining room.
 Then it’s time for farewells and transportation either to the airport or back to downtown Reykjavik.

 Where does your energy go?
 Do you ever feel too tired to run?
 Do you ever feel so overwhelmed at the prospect of starting a training plan that you give up before you’ve begun?
-Do you want to run with others but fear you won’t be able to keep up or be the slowest in the group?
 Do your long runs or hard workouts so wiped out that you’re pretty much useless the rest of the day?
 Discover what feeds your energy and what depletes your energy and how to stop the energy leaks.

 About Your Retreat Leader, Charlotte Roennau